krishnaperumalla/FBI-Time-Series-Forecasting/README.md

 Rows: 474,565
 Columns: 13
-Missing Values: Notable in NEIGHBOURHOOD (51,491), HOUR (49,365), MINUTE (49,365), and HUNDRED_BLOCK (13).
+Missing Values:
+NEIGHBOURHOOD: 51,491
+HOUR: 49,365
+MINUTE: 49,365
+HUNDRED_BLOCK: 13

-Duplicates: 44,618 rows.
+Duplicates: 44,618 rows

-The data was aggregated by year, month, and crime type to create a time series for forecasting.
+The data was aggregated by year, month, and crime type to create a monthly time series for forecasting.
 Installation
 To run this project locally, follow these steps: